nationalarchives/front-end-development-guide/development-guide.md

 As we move forward with these technologies we want to ensure there is a level playing field going forward and avoid the tendency for any one individual to become a single-point-of-failure.
 In support of this, developers have been asked to ensure:

 * these frameworks are used with consideration for 'the next developer', avoiding unnecessary complexity
-* they actively avoid esoteric and/or emerging features **without first securing the buy in off all other developers**.
+* they actively avoid esoteric and/or emerging features **without first securing the buy in of all other developers**.

 ### An emphasis on accessibility